Is There Estate Tax on Life Insurance?

 Quick Article Guide

 Every year the IRS readjusts the estate tax exemption limits and the estate tax rates, but most of our client’s estates grow at a faster pace than the increasing exemption amounts.
-As of 2016, a federal estate tax will be imposed on estates worth over $5.45 million, or for couples with a combined estate value of $10.90 million or more.
+As of 2023, a federal estate tax will be imposed on estates worth over $12.92 million, or for couples with a combined estate value of $25.84 million or more.

 Here’s the catch: If you control your own life insurance policy, according to the IRS section 2442, the payout from your life insurance will be considered as part of your estate.
 In other words, when you pass away, all of your assets including the life insurance will be added together.

 The federal taxes on your estate are due within nine months after you pass away, and they must be paid in cash.
 This can create a headache for your heirs, forcing them to have a “fire sale” to quickly raise cash to prevent the IRS from seizing your property.
 To avoid paying taxes on the payout of your life insurance policy, you must separate your life insurance policy from your estate.
 Here’s how it works…

 By naming your ILIT as the owner of your policy, you will separate your coverage from your estate and avoid estate taxes.
 Your life insurance policy will create an influx of cash at your passing and in-turn, this cash can be used to pay off any outstanding estate tax obligations.

 We all know that the IRS tax laws are not always black and white; we speak to dozens of client’s every month that seem lost in this process.
 In fact, the majority of life insurance agents never work with affluent clients that need this type of coverage.